EvidentSecurity/esp-sdk-ruby/docs/CustomSignaturesApi.md

 risk_level = "risk_level_example" # String | The risk-level of the problem identified by the custom signature.
 Valid values are low, medium, high

 opts = {
-  include: "include_example", # String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions See Including Objects for more information.
+  include: "include_example", # String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions, service See Including Objects for more information.
   description: "description_example", # String | The description of the custom signature that is displayed on alerts
+  include_new_accounts: true, # BOOLEAN | When enabled, automatically adds new accounts to this signature.
+This field can only be set by an organization level user.
-  resolution: "resolution_example" # String | Details for how to resolve this custom signature that is displayed on alerts }
+  resolution: "resolution_example", # String | Details for how to resolve this custom signature that is displayed on alerts
+  service_id: 56 # Integer | The service this custom signature is for.
+If no service is selected it will default to Custom.
+}

 begin